 The science of energy conservation is connected with the ability to read and interpret graphs that change in real time.
 Science laboratory "probes," such as those that measure temperature, motion, or electrical energy usage, demand that students use real-time graphs.

-attention to the meaning of intercept and slope.
+Algebra: Explore relationships between symbolic expressions and graphs of lines, paying particular attention to the meaning of intercept and slope.
 (NCTM, grades 6-8)

 Ask students to "tell the story" of the graph that they see unfolding.